mfaani/mfaani/content/posts/swift/some-vs-any/index.md

 ```

 ## Summary
+- Both `some` and `any` keywords can be used to satisfy associated type requirements without explicitly specifying the associated type.
+This allows for more flexibility and abstraction in code.
 - The impact of `some` is *across* variables.
 It enforces idnetical types to be returned.
 - The impact of `any` is on *a single* variable.
 It has no enforcing to keep returning types identical.